The convergence of SEO, storytelling, and UX

 Proper use of headings (H1, H2, H3), white space, bullet points, and visual breaks improves both readability and SEO.
 Visual hierarchy guides users through content while providing clear semantic structure for search engines.

-Accessibility as a UX and SEO Advantage
+Accessibility as a UX and SEO advantage

 An estimated 1.3 billion people (16% of the global population) experience significant disability.
 Beyond visual formatting, accessibility features expand your potential audience while strengthening SEO: